otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 PORT=3000
 ```

-You will add to this throughout this module.
+You will add to the `.env` file throughout the **backend module**.

 ### Setup

-Run the following commands:
+To get started, run the following commands:

 ```bash
 npm install @prisma/client